iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.dc.covid19.exposurenotifications___minted142004/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.dc.covid19.exposurenotifications 1 reviews"/>
 </p>

+> To the developers of this app.
+I've been trying to understand this app.
+It tells me no one near or anyone in the area of me has had covid which is false.
+I work for whole foods and within the last month we had over 20 people who tested positive for covid-19 and this app still keep telling me no one near me has had the virus which I don't understand.
+Please explain!<br> :date: __2021-02-04 21:50:17__

+> My app does not sent me no notifications<br> :date: __2021-02-03 18:45:28__

 > Update - My building said a worker tested positive for Covid.
 Booted up app.
 Still says NO Exposures.
 Clearly app does not work.
 App does nothing except bug me when location is off.
 As soon as I turn location on app says no cases.
 What's the point?<br> :date: __2021-01-05 20:49:03__

 > Screw you.
 Screw you.
 Screw you.<br> :date: __2020-12-21 04:12:29__